 I regularly attend workshops and training with inspiring teachers, with the aim of enhancing both my practice, my knowledge and my teaching, and I undertake further professional development every year to improve my own understanding of our amazing bodies and the remedial effects of yoga.

-I’m also a member of the Independent Yoga Network and the Register of Exercise Professionals.
+I’m also a member of the Independent Yoga Network and CIMSPA, the Chartered Institute for the Management of Sport & Physical Activity, which replaces the Register of Exercise Professionals (REPs).